783 Million People Lack Access to Safe Drinking Water #WorldWaterDay2013

 Photo: Children in Ethiopia | Mom Bloggers for Social Good/ Jennifer James

-7 thoughts on “783 Million People Lack Access to Safe Drinking Water #WorldWaterDay2013
+7 responses to “783 Million People Lack Access to Safe Drinking Water #WorldWaterDay2013”

 1. I’m so excited for this day!
 I remember hiking in rural Nepal with only the water on my back and being so relieved when we got to a village with safe drinking water that had been installed.
 We are indeed so fortunate.
 I can’t wait to spread the word this Friday and build awareness for the lack of safe water for so many people in the world.